hadimalik12/fdp-estimation/README.md

 ## Getting Started

-### Prerequisites

-- **Python Version:** Python 3.8+ is recommended.
-- **Required Libraries:** Install the following common data science and machine learning libraries:
-  - `numpy`, `scipy`, `scikit-learn`, `matplotlib`
-  - `torch` (for Neural Network-based classifiers)

 ### Running the Examples

-To explore the functionality of the estimators and learn how to run the code, navigate to the `notebooks` folder and execute the provided Jupyter notebooks.
-These examples demonstrate the interface of the estimators and their application to various mechanisms.
+To learn how to use the API for the estimator and auditor, navigate to the `notebooks` folder.
+This directory contains three demonstration packages, each corresponding to a different component: the PTLR-based estimator, the classifier-based estimator, and the auditor.
+Within each folder, we provide example scripts illustrating how to call the API for estimation and inference tasks.
+Additionally, we demonstrate how to validate estimation and inference results, perform accuracy analysis, and compare outcomes against theoretical expectations.

 ### Customization

+One of the key advantages of our estimation and auditing framework is its black-box nature, allowing users to experiment with different classifiers and mechanisms in a plug-and-play manner.
+Below, we discuss how to customize and extend the framework:

 - **Adding New Mechanisms:**
-  To extend the framework to support a new mechanism, implement it in the `src/mech/` directory and create a corresponding estimator in `src/estimator/`.
+  - To integrate a new mechanism, implement it in the `src/mech/` directory.
+Specifically, you need to define a mechanism sampler to generate independent samples of the mechanism's output, along with two mechanism-specific estimators—one based on the PTLR-based estimator and another based on the classifier-based estimator.
+Additionally, a mechanism-specific auditor should be provided.
+  - The only part that users need to implement is the mechanism sampler itself; all other components can be instantiated using pre-defined abstract classes.
+  - For example, consider the Gaussian mechanism, implemented in `GaussianDist.py` under `src/mech/`.
+This file contains four key classes:
+    - `GaussianDistSampler`: Generates independent samples of the Gaussian mechanism's output.
+    - `GaussianDistEstimator`: Implements the classification-based estimator for the Gaussian mechanism.
+    - `GaussianPTLREstimator`: Implements the PTLR-based estimator for the Gaussian mechanism.
+    - `GaussianAuditor`: Implements the auditor for testing $f$-DP claims.
+  - Users only need to define the `preprocess` function in `GaussianDistSampler`, which is responsible for generating $n$ independent samples.
+The remaining classes can be instantiated using the abstract classes `_GeneralNaiveEstimator`, `_PTLREstimator`, and `_GeneralNaiveAuditor`, requiring only the concrete sampler (e.g., `GaussianDistSampler`).

 - **Using Alternative Classifiers:**
   The framework is modular, allowing you to integrate custom classifiers.
 Follow the interface defined in `src/classifier/` to add your own classifier.